NITF News Industry Text Format

 By using NITF, publishers can adapt the look, feel, and interactivity of their documents to the bandwidth, devices, and personalized needs of their subscribers.
 These documents can be translated into HTML, WML (for wireless devices), RTF (for printing), or any other format the publisher wishes.

 NITF was developed by IPTC.
 It is a standard that is open, public, proven, well-used, well-documented, and well-supported.

 NITF is an XML standard designed to structure independent news articles.
 NewsML-G2, also an IPTC standard, is for the structuring of multimedia news packages.
 On one hand there is no concept in NewsML-G2 of a paragraph or subheadline on the other hand there is no concept in NITF of a sidebar or alternative translations of the same document – therefore they complement each other perfectly.
 Find more about using NITF with NewsML-G2 in the “G2 Guidelines for Implementers“

-NITF 3.6 was released as latest version in January 2012.
+The most recent version of NITF is 3.6, which was released in January 2012.

 - NITF 3.6 XSD Schema, with documentation embedded

 - Schema RUBY inclusion